awslabs/statelint/README.md

 At the moment, does not catch linkages between top-level states and nested Parallel branches.

-Also, does not verify that a state machine has a terminal state.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub